 Today’s consumer expects their digital experiences to be user-friendly, personalized, and adapt to their behaviors.
 Vertical ecommerce players are offered a unique experience, where product recommendations are specific to their business, simplifying their ecommerce experience.

 Adapting artificial intelligence (AI) and machine learning into these experiences will continue to offer tremendous opportunity for personalization of digital experiences.
 For example, usage of AI to analyze client purchase history and project future needs, allowing them to suggest appropriate add-on features or services, and simplify searching and ordering processes.
 With more and more transactions, AI will only get better.

-4. Mobile focus finally takes off (catering to younger B2B buyers on-the-go)
+4. Mobile focus finally takes off (catering to younger B2B buyers on the go)

 More than half of B2B buyers research products from their smartphones; so prioritizing mobile as a B2B ecommerce channel in 2018 should come as no surprise.
-Focusing on mobile ecommerce will not only cater to millennials, but also to B2B buyers who work remote or travel for business often.
+Focusing on mobile ecommerce will not only cater to millennials, but also to B2B buyers who work remotely or travel for business often.